 If a matrix B is obtained from a matrix A by row operations, then the rows of B are linear combinations of those of A, so that $\operatorname{Row} B \subseteq \operatorname{Row} A$.
 But row operations are reversible, which gives the reverse inclusion so that $\operatorname{Row} A = \operatorname{Row} B$.

 In fact if B is an echelon form of A, then any non-zero row is linearly independent of the rows below it (because of the leading non-zero entry), and so the non-zero rows of B form a basis for Row B = Row A.

-Semester 2015 19 / 29
+d Semester 2016 19 / 29

-Second Semester 2015
+Second Semester 2016

-Second Semester 2015
+Second Semester 2016

 21 / 29

 The Rank Theorem -Updated!

+ott Morrison (ANU

 Theorem

 For any $m \times n$ matrix A, Col A and Row A have the same dimension.
 This common dimension, the rank of A, is equal to the number of pivot positions in A and satisfies the equation

 Rank $A + \dim Nul A = n$.

-This additional statement in this theorem follows from our process for finding bases for Row A and Col A: Use row operations to replace A with its reduced row echelon form.
-Each pivot determines a vector (a column of A) in the basis for Col A and a vector (a row of B) in the basis for Row A. Note also Rank A =Rank A^T .
+This additional statement in this theorem follows from our process for finding bases for Row A and Col A:

+Use row operations to replace A with its reduced row echelon form.
+Each pivot determines a vector (a column of A) in the basis for Col A and a vector (a row of B) in the basis for Row A.

+Note also

+A/Prof Scott Morrison (ANU)

+Rank A =Rank A^T .